 The defect is shown as the fish’s head and potential causes on bones in a Fishbone Diagram.
 Cause and effect Diagrams tools are considered in 7 basic quality tools.

-Cause and effect Diagrams Can help in brainstorming to identify possible potential causes of causing an overall effect to quality defect prevention.
+Cause and effect Diagrams Can help in brainstorming to identify possible potential causes of causing an overall effect on quality defect prevention.

 When to use a Fishbone or ishikawa diagram

-Cause and effect diagrams are also known as ishikawa diagram is useful in improvement methods for product development and troubleshooting to identify all of the potential root causes to eliminate defects in process.
-For instance, you can use fishbone diagram for below reasons
+Cause and effect diagrams are also known as Ishikawa diagram is useful in improvement methods for product development and troubleshooting to identify all of the potential root causes to eliminate defects in the process.
+For instance, you can use a fishbone diagram for the below reasons

 - When identifying possible causes for a problem